RomRida/Test-Task-App/README.md

    | JWT_SECRET             | define jwt secret               |
     ```
 * You also may find helpful curl commands located in `\curl\ ` repository inside curl.txt file,
-  use theme to quickly test main functionality
+  use theme to quickly test main functionality.
+First command lets you acquire token, witch you
+  need to insert in two commands below in place of `*token goes here*`